Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-Here we have drawn the perfect matchings corresponding to the corners $p_0,p_1,p_2$ in blue, red and green, respectively.
+The toric diagram and brane tiling are given by Figure \ref{PdP3a}, where we have drawn the perfect matchings corresponding to the corners $p_0,p_1,p_2$ in blue, red and green, respectively.
 An arrow of the cut $I_i$ with source $j$ and target $k$ will be denoted by $\Phi^i_{jk}$.

-The zig-zag paths defined by taking the union of two consecutive perfect matchings on the perimeter of the toric diagram are as follows: \begin{itemize} \item $I_0\cup I_1$: the corresponding zig-zag path corresponding to the side $z_{1/2}$ is given by the succession of blue and red edges.
+The zig-zag paths defined by taking the union of two consecutive perfect matchings on the boundary of the toric diagram are as follows: \begin{itemize} \item $I_0\cup I_1$: the corresponding zig-zag path corresponding to the side $z_{1/2}$ is given by the succession of blue and red edges.
 The remaining quiver has one connected component $Q^0$, \ie $K_z=1$ (corresponding to the fact that the associated edge of the toric diagram has one subdivision).
 It is a simple cyclic quiver with six nodes in the order $(0,1,2,3,4,5)$.
 We have then $Q_1^0=I_2$, $J_0=\emptyset$, $\Zig_0=I_0$ and $\Zag_0=I_1$ and $\alpha^{z_{1/2}}_0=\delta$.

 \item $I_1\cup I_2$: the corresponding zig-zag paths corresponding to the side $z_{3/2}$ are given by the succession of red and green edges.
 The remaining quiver has three connected components $Q^0$, $Q^1$ and $Q^2$, \ie $K_z=3$ (corresponding to the fact that the associated edge of the toric diagram has three subdivisions). $Q^0$, $Q^1$ and $Q^2$ are simple two cycles with nodes respectively $(0,3)$, $(1,4)$ and $(2,5)$.
 We have: